Kunming: Companies

 As of 2008, Kunming is home to 65 of the Top 100 Enterprises in Yunnan Province.
 The top 100 enterprises were based on their revenues for 2007.
 Hongta Group, with revenues of some RMB39.88 billion for 2007 topped the list.
 The tobacco sector remains the largest sector in the province.

 Horticulture

 Kunming is a significant horticultural center in China, providing products such as grain, wheat, horsebeans, corn, potato and fruit such as peaches, apples, oranges, grapes and chestnuts.
+Kunming has 2585 ha of lawns, trees and flowers, averaging 4.96 m2 per capita and a green space rate of 21.7 percent.

+Kunming is world-famous for its flowers and flower-growing exports.
+More than 400 types of flowers are commonly grown in Kunming, and flowers are a major industry in the city.
+The camellia, Yulan magnolia, azalea, fairy primrose, lily and orchid are known as the six famous flowers of the city.
+The camellia was confirmed by the Municipality of Kunming as its city flower in 1983.
 Yunnan has developed into the largest flower export base in Asia, with many Dutch experts having transferred technology to the area.
 The Dounan Flower Market, located in suburban Kunming, is the largest in China with daily sales of 2.5 million yuan (US$300,000) from the 2 million sprays of flowers (as of 2006).
 The provincial government agency, the Yunnan Flower Association, regulates the industry.

 Kunming also hosts a specialized Flower Gene Editing Breeding Center.
 Utilizing CRISPR gene-editing technology, the center develops new flower varieties with enhanced traits such as novel colors, extended bloom periods, and improved disease resistance, strengthening the local floriculture industry's competitiveness.